mjschwenne/old-website/_posts/2021-06-10-implementing-the-iterators.md

 So now I know how many arborescences where in the graph and it matched the number returned from the iterator.
 Thus, I believe that the iterator is working well.

+The iterator code is [here](https://github.com/mjschwenne/networkx/blob/bothTSP/networkx/algorithms/tree/branchings.py) and starts around line 783.
+It can be used in the same way as the spanning tree iterator.

 [Attached]({{site.url}}/assets/iterator-output.pdf) is a sample output from the iterator detailing all 680 arborescences of the test graph.
 Since Jekyll will not let me put up the txt file I had to convert it into a pdf which is 127 pages to show the 6800 lines of output from displaying all of the arborescences.